 Elisabeth Moore, Executive Director

 Elisabeth (she/her) has more than twenty years of experience working with landowners, towns, and community groups to preserve farmland and significant natural and community resources.
-Since joining the Trust in 2004, she has preserved 48 family farms.
+Since joining the Trust in 2004, CFT has preserved 75 family farms.
 Prior to coming to the Trust, Elisabeth was a project manager with the Trust for Public Land’s Connecticut Field Office and worked to preserve family farms in the Catskills of New York as part of the City of New York’s landmark $50 million watershed protection program.

 She also managed the Maryland Environmental Trust’s Rural Historic Village Protection Program.
 Elisabeth has an AB from Bowdoin College and a Master’s degree in Regional Planning from the University of North Carolina at Chapel Hill.
 She serves on the Steering Committee of the Working Lands Alliance and Board of Directors of CitySeed and is Vice President of the Board of Directors of the Watershed Fund.